doraadong/MESSI/README.md

 Check our [paper published in *Bioinformatics*](https://doi.org/10.1093/bioinformatics/btaa769) for more information.
 The pre-print version is available at [*biorxiv*](https://www.biorxiv.org/content/10.1101/2020.07.27.221465v2).

 # Credits
-The software is an implementation of the method MESSI, jointly developed by Dora Li, [Jun Ding](https://github.com/phoenixding) and Ziv Bar-Joseph from [System Biology Group @ Carnegie Mellon University](http://sb.cs.cmu.edu/).
+The software is an implementation of the method MESSI, jointly developed by Dongshunyi "Dora" Li, [Jun Ding](https://github.com/phoenixding) and Ziv Bar-Joseph from [System Biology Group @ Carnegie Mellon University](http://sb.cs.cmu.edu/).

 # Contacts
 * dongshul at andrew.cmu.edu